-Investment properties are land and/or buildings which are owned or held under a leasehold interest (see note 1(k)) to earn rental income and/or for capital appreciation.
+Investment properties are land and/or buildings which are owned or held under a leasehold interest (see note 1(I)) to earn rental income and/or for capital appreciation.
 These include land held for a currently undetermined future use and property that is being constructed or developed for future use as investment property.

-Investment properties are stated in the balance sheet at cost less accumulated depreciation and impairment losses (see note 1(m)(ii)).
+Investment properties are stated at cost less accumulated depreciation and impairment losses (see note 1(n)(ii)).
 Depreciation is calculated to write off the cost of investment properties using the straight-line method over the shorter of their estimated useful lives of 40 years and the unexpired terms of the leases.
 No depreciation is provided for property that is being constructed or developed for future use as investment property.

-Rental income from investment properties is accounted for as described in note 1(u)(vi).
+Rental income from investment properties is accounted for as described in the accounting policies set out in note 1(v)(vi).

-(j) Other property, plant and equipment
+(k) Other properties, plant and equipment

-Properties held for own use and other items of plant and equipment are stated at cost less accumulated depreciation and impairment losses (see note 1(m)(ii)).
+Properties held for own use and other items of plant and equipment are stated at cost less accumulated depreciation and impairment losses (see note 1(n)(ii)).

-The cost of self-constructed items of property, plant and equipment includes the cost of materials, direct labour, the initial estimate, where relevant, of the costs of dismantling and removing the items and restoring the site on which they are located, and an appropriate proportion of production overheads and borrowing costs (see note 1(v)).
+The cost of self-constructed items of property, plant and equipment includes the cost of materials, direct labour, the initial estimate, where relevant, of the costs of dismantling and removing the items and restoring the site on which they are located, and an appropriate proportion of production overheads and borrowing costs (see note 1(w)).